 Naomi Watts immigrated to Sydney, Australia at the age of 14.
 She enrolled in acting classes before auditioning for numerous TV advertisements.
 Naomi made her breakthrough in 1986 with the drama film For Love Alone and her first major role in the Australian TV miniseries Brides of Christ in 1991.

-Follow in their footsteps and save your spot in the upcoming Screenteens School Holiday Term, which commences 12th May 2018.
-Over the course of eight weeks, young actors aged 12-16 years will learn how to break down a scene, build a character and act in front of the camera – all within a fun, engaging and professional learning environment.
-Screenteens acting classes run in conjunction with school terms each Saturday morning.
+Follow in their footsteps and save your spot in the next upcoming Screenteens Holiday & Term Classes.
+Over the course, young actors aged 12-16 years will learn how to break down a scene, build a character and act in front of the camera – all within a fun, engaging and professional learning environment.